adanieljohnson/ABLE_2022_Workshop/ABLE 2022-Workshop ver 5.md

 ### Why Use Markdown to Write Lab Documents?

 Producing the shared Resource Guide introduced us to __Markdown__, a lightweight markup language that is __extremely easy to use__.
 Markdown is a __great solution to the challenge of writing lab documents that may have to go to multiple destinations__.
 With Markdown, authors write a text once then convert it into multiple file formats.
 It takes less than 20 minutes to learn most of the Markdown syntax needed for routine writing tasks, and marked-up text is still easy to read.
 Markdown can be converted to HTML5 so it plays well with most LMSs.
 It also can be converted directly into MS Word or PDF documents.
-With additional free tools, collections of Markdown documents can be compiled into interactive online books.
+With additional free tools, collections of Markdown documents can be compiled into rich, interactive online books.

-To demonstrate the versatility of Markdown, all of the handouts for this workshop were written in Markdown, then converted to MS Word for final submission.
-The original ".md" file is available in the "Sample Files"" folder in the workshop's [ABLE 2022 GitHub repository](https://github.com/adanieljohnson/ABLE_2022_Workshop).
+To demonstrate the versatility of Markdown, all of the handouts for this workshop were written in Markdown.
+The original ".md" file and various converted versions are available in the "Sample Files"" folder in the workshop's [ABLE 2022 GitHub repository](https://github.com/adanieljohnson/ABLE_2022_Workshop).

 <br>

 ### About This Workshop

+The main goals of the workshop are:

+* Share our open-source Writing Resource Guide, and show potential users how to modify it to meet their program needs.
+* Introduce participants who write lab materials for multiple destinations to a more flexible workflow.

-Participants in this workshop do not need any technical skills beyond basic computer skills.
+__Participants in this workshop do not need any technical skills beyond basic computer skills__.
 The exercises assume no prior knowledge of Markdown, the other tools, or computer coding.

-__Before the workshop__ participants should try to install the software tools.
+Before the workshop participants should try to install the software tools.
 These tools are not essential, but make working with .md files easier.
 We will troubleshoot any installation problems at the start of the workshop.

 In the first half of the workshop participants will make personal copies of the files for our Resource Guide.
 Then they will try creating and editing Markdown documents using two tools: R Studio and a plain text editor.
 Finally they will save their new files to their personal GitHub account.

-In the second half of the workshop, participants will learn how they can use either R Studio or standalone tools to render their Markdown pages into HTML and MS Word formats.
+In the second half of the workshop, participants will learn how to use either R Studio or standalone tools to render their Markdown pages into HTML and MS Word formats.
 I will demonstrate how R Studio plus Bookdown can turn a collection of Markdown files into a book that can be hosted online or printed.

 Participants will leave this workshop with a complete copy of the Science Writing Resource Guide that they can revise to match their local needs, experience writing and editing Markdown, and a personal GitHub account from which to share their work with others or launch a book project (say, a new lab manual) of their own.
 Participants' new and edited pages will help us identify what additional topics should be added to our Resource Guide.
 Those who are interested can learn how they can contribute and publish new materials to our Guide.